wll8/luart-node/readme.md

 ## Usage

-Install like any other npm package, e.g., `npm i luart-node`.
+Install like any other npm package, e.g., `npm i -g luart-node`.

 After installation, the following commands are available: